TNO/knowledge-engine/README.md

 ### Starting the Knowledge Engine in distributed mode
 The Knowledge Engine can also start in distributed mode, where it connects with a remote knowledge directory and where different instances of the Knowledge Engine (each instance hosting one or more smart connectors) can communicate with each other.

+A minimal example showing how to configure it in distributed mode can be found in [`./examples/multiple-runtimes/`](./examples/multiple-runtimes/).

 First of all, you need to start a knowledge directory.
 The desired port number for the knowledge directory can be configured using the command line argument (8080 in the example below).